pure-dns/easyrpz/README.md

 # EasyRPZ - Hosts to RPZ converter

-This program converts a hosts file to an RPZ (Response Policy Zone) file.
-It reads the input hosts file(s), processes each line, and generates an RPZ file with A records based on the hosts file entries.
+EasyRPZ is a command-line tool written in Go for converting a list of domain names and IP addresses into a Response Policy Zone (RPZ) file format.
+It allows you to create an RPZ file that can be used for DNS filtering and blocking specific domains.

+## Features

+- Converts a list of domain names and IP addresses into RPZ format.
+- Excludes specific domains using exclude files.
+- Handles duplicate hosts by stripping duplicates.
+- Generates RPZ file header with the current date.

 ## Prerequisites

-- Go (version 1.16 or above) must be installed.
+- Go (version 1.16 or above).

-## Building

-To build the program into binary file, simply run `./make`.

 ## Usage